candicebaud/longitudinal_synthetic_population/README.md

 └── documentation/  # Documentation of the framework and code
 ```

 The `framework` folder contains the core implementation.
 The `examples` folder contains examples to help users become familiar with the framework.
-In particular, the `prior model` example shows how to sample a population from prior models.
+The `prior model` example shows how to sample a population from prior models.
 The `graphs` folder contains example notebooks to analyze results and generate figures.

 ## Main idea
 The framework is based on a trajectory representation of individuals.
 Each individual is described by a set of life-course dimensions, such as existence, education, employment, or other demographic and behavioral characteristics.